-These are just three of the countless different ways success can come your way as an actor—but when it comes knocking, you have to be prepared to give it all you’ve got.
-Below, we’ve rounded up everything you need to know about getting your foot in the door, whether that door leads to Hollywood, to Broadway, or anything in between.
+These are just three of the countless different ways success can come your way as an actor—but when opportunity comes knocking, you have to be prepared to give it all you’ve got.
+Below, we’ve rounded up everything you need to know about getting getting started as a professional actor, whether that door leads to Hollywood, to Broadway, or anything in between.